Npmauney/Milestone_Project2/README.md

 <h1>Description</h1>
 <p>Imago Vocis is a movie rate and review page .
 This is a MERN stack application with many different developer languages in use .
 It was created with MVP in mind .
 Minimum Viable Product.

-Users of Imago Vocis can find their favoirite movies with a simple search of the title.

-Users can also add a movie the wide data base
-Users can also search for their favorite movies and save to their favorites list .
-Movies can be organized into categories .
-Eventually with time alloted we would like to build upon this app and have search by actors and even ratings.
+Users can add reviews of Movies and Movie title to their personal favorite list

+With an Api connected users can find and display movies they want to review .

-Our app  includes CRUD logic for movies and reviews .
+Our app  includes CRUD logic for reviews .
 The inspiration for this app is IMDB. </p>

 <h1>Development Languages Used</h1>